 As soon as you know you will be going abroad, please review the McCulloch Center's Study Abroad Moodle site (opening Fall 2016).
 There you will find extensive resources to help you plan ahead, including academic policies for study abroad, health and safety, financial planning, diversity resources, crossing cultures, and a checklist.
 You are responsible for reading the resources there and on our website and for following the policies and procedures that pertain to you.

-Though it may be difficult now to think about your return to Mount Holyoke, the more you can reflect on your learning experience abroad as part of your overall educational program, the better you will be able to integrate it into your academic, personal, and professional goals.
+In the excitement of planning to go abroad, it may be difficult to think about your return to Mount Holyoke; but the more you can reflect on your learning experience abroad as part of your overall educational program, the better you will be able to integrate it into your academic, personal, and professional goals.
 Resources for returning to Mount Holyoke include advice on connecting your experience abroad to campus, community, and career; marketing your experience abroad; readjustment to MHC and to home; and a timeline of important dates.

 Note these items in particular: